DerrekNguyen/Derrek-Application/README.md

 # Derrek's Application
 Application to keep track of day-to-day tasks.
 Now fully functional

-UI written with WPF using the MVVM model, backend handled by C# with local SQL server support to store data.
+UI was written with WPF using the MVVM model, and the backend was handled by C# with local Microsoft SQL Server support to store data.

 Screenshots of the app (Updated 10/03/24):